yamsharon102/Computation-Learning---Project/README.md

 ### Execution Instruction
 - To execute the code, one should run the Jupyter Notebook files -
-* DBRF_Code.ipynb - Code to execute and evaluate the DBRF model.
+	- DBRF_Code.ipynb - Code to execute and evaluate the DBRF model.
-* Extra-Trees-Code.ipynb - Code to execute and evaluate the Extra-Trees model.
+	- Extra-Trees-Code.ipynb - Code to execute and evaluate the Extra-Trees model.

 ### Files Explanation -
 - DBRF.py - Implementaion of the DBRF model.
 - Meta_Learning.ipynb - Code of the meta-learning model.
-- Statistics.ipynb - Code to run Mann–Whitney U test.
+- Statistics.ipynb - Code to run Wilcoxon Signed-Rank test.